RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 processing.

 If `How` was `'REQUIRED'` and the completion response was not `'E'`, the `Provides` argument is set to reference classes made available.
-See nnn for the semantics of these classes.
+See <!--TODO-->nnn for the semantics of these classes.

 ## Source programs and character sets